HalfAway/oauth2-otland/README.md

         $otland = app(OtLand::class);

-        // Redirect the user to the authorization url if (! $request->has('code')) {
+        // Redirect the user to the authorization url if no code was provided if (! $request->has('code')) {
             $url = $otland->getAuthorizationUrl();